hallatech/momentum-geb-pom/README.md

 does anything of importance (i.e. doNothing):

     gradle dN -PwebTests

+To run an individual script use the testName parameter

+	gradle dN -PwebTests -PtestName=<testname>

+If you are customising the generated classes then you will need to compile them before running the scripts.
+As script testing is just an included file it will run before any tasks, so we we must run gradle first in this instance.
+For the Spock tests it will be a single invocation.

+	gradle testClasses; gradle dN -PwebTests -PtestName=<testname>

 ----------------------------------------------------------------------------------------

 As we now using configuration via GebConfig the baseUrl is set to http://localhost:8080, but you can override this with any environment by adding the environment and its URL to GebConfig, e.g.